Pyroxenium/Basalt2/docs/references/elements/Checkbox.md

-# Checkbox
+# CheckBox
-_The Checkbox is a visual element that can be checked._
+_The CheckBox is a visual element that can be checked._

 Extends: `VisualElement`